Sleeepy2/deq/README.md

 **DeQ stays up when everything else breaks.**

-When your Docker daemon crashes, when an update borks the container network, when Portainer can't reach its own backend - your containerized dashboard goes down with the ship.
+When your Docker daemon crashes, when an update borks the container network, when Portainer can't reach its own backend - your containerized tools go down with the ship.
 DeQ, running as a simple systemd service, is often still reachable when everything else is on fire.

 **Yes, it runs as root.
 Here's why that's okay.**